-Faculty Guideline on Online Teaching and Learning (September 2020)
+Faculty Guideline on Online Teaching and Learning (January 2021)

-Further to the email of the VP(T&L) of August 28, 2020 concerning the "Teaching Arrangement (UG & TPG) for Semester 1", the Faculty would like to draw your attention to the following important information concerning teaching and learning (T&L) arrangements:
+Further to the email of the VP(T&L) of January 8, 2021 concerning the "S2 T&L Arrangements (UG & TPG)", the Faculty would like to draw your attention to the following important information concerning teaching and learning (T&L) arrangements:

-T&L arrangements in Semester 1, 2020-21 as a whole:
+T&L arrangements in Semester 2, 2020-21:

 - All courses will be available online, apart from a few exceptions requiring hands-on engagement.
 Every student will have the option to attend classes online.
-No students will be required to return to campus for face-to-face classes.
 The majority of Arts courses should be able to adapt to the online mode.
-Please contact the Faculty Office if a course is deemed as an exception. - From September 1 to 21, 2020, all courses, apart from a few exceptions requiring handson engagement, will be delivered online only.
-From September 22, 2020 onwards, all courses with either 'f2f' or 'mixed' as the delivery mode (view under 'course attributes' in SIS) will provide an f2f option.
-Tutorial arrangements will follow the same guideline. - The purpose of the dual teaching mode is to accommodate students' requests to resume f2f classes when the situation permits.
-Lecturers/tutors shall make their course materials available online for those who are unable to return to Hong Kong or to campus in time.
-Hence, it is critical to adopt teaching and assessment formats that suit both f2f and online T&L environment.
-Please refer to the "How-to" videos listed in this guideline, as well as on the Faculty's website for online T&L. We will stay in close contact with the senior management team for ways to minimize difficulties related to this dual teaching mode. - Students will be provided with a 'self-enroll' function in HKU Moodle only during Add/Drop Period to allow courses to be audited.
-Self-enrollments will be deleted after the Add/Drop Period unless students have formally registered through the course registration system. - Centrally-allocated classrooms, which are at least twice the projected class size, will be available for use in the booked time slots.
-Teachers can choose to deliver online lectures in class during the regular timeslots in the classrooms. - The University is offering all UG and TPG students three assessment choices for Semester 1 courses: letter grade, pass/fail, late drop.
-Assessment choices can be submitted through SIS from 09:00 on September 28 (Mon) to 23:59 on October 10 (Sat).
+Please contact the Faculty Office if a course is deemed as an exception. - Students will be provided with a 'self-enroll' function in HKU Moodle only during Add/Drop Period to allow courses to be audited.
+Self-enrollments will be deleted after the Add/Drop Period unless students have formally registered through the course registration system. - The University is offering all UG and TPG students two assessment choices for Semester 2 courses: letter grade, late drop.
+Assessment choices can be submitted through SIS from 09:00 on March 8 (Mon) to 23:59 on April 9 (Fri).
 This deadline is final, and no modifications will be permitted once it has passed.
-In the case of late drops, the Class List of a course will need to be updated in mid-October and some students may need to change groups to complete their group coursework. - Although it may be difficult to conduct field trips or other experiential learning activities before the virus outbreak is contained, the Faculty encourages internationalization at home.
-Teachers may use their overseas networks to facilitate exchanges with teachers and students in peer institutions to create opportunities for cross-cultural learning (such as through common online discussion forums).

-- Examinations (i.e. those taking place in the Assessment Period of the Semester) will be conducted online, unless there are special requirements or all the students taking a course are in Hong Kong and it is safe for them to attend an in-person exam.
+In the case of late drops, the Class List of a course will need to be updated in mid-April and some students may need to change groups to complete their group coursework. - Although it may be difficult to conduct fieldtrips or other experiential learning activities before the virus outbreak is contained, the Faculty encourages internationalization at home.
+Teachers may use their overseas networks to facilitate exchanges with teachers and students in peer institutions to create opportunities for cross-cultural learning (such as through common online discussion forums). - To enable students to use the tutorial sign-up system, teachers need first to enter tutorial group information in the Class Planner and Room Booking System through the Examination Office's website. - Examinations (i.e. those taking place in the Assessment Period of the Semester) will be conducted online, unless there are special requirements or all the students taking a course are in Hong Kong and it is safe for them to attend an in-person exam.

-To ensure consistency and quality in our students' learning experience, we urge colleagues to align their teaching practices to the Faculty's guidelines on online T&L (September 2020) during Semester 1, 2020-21.
+To ensure consistency and quality in our students' learning experience, we urge colleagues to align their teaching practices to the Faculty's guidelines on online T&L (January 2021) during Semester 2, 2020-21.
 We hope that this will provide a baseline for online teaching practice in the Faculty.
 The Faculty would like to express our gratitude to our teaching staff for adapting swiftly to online T&L and for their unfailing devotion to providing the best learning experience for students during these challenging times.
-Throughout S1, we will keep the public health situation under close review.
+Throughout S2, we will keep the public health situation under close review.
 Should there be a deterioration, we may need to suspend all f2f teaching at short notice, and switch back to online delivery for all courses.
 In making your plans for the semester, please bear this in mind.